4nduril/simple-mutex-promise/README.md

 ## Types

-`simple-mutex` is written in TypeScript and type declarations are also part of the build.
+`simple-mutex-promise` is written in TypeScript and type declarations are also part of the build.
 You don't need to install them separately.